getslideapp/slate/source/includes/_admin.md

 }
 ```

-This endpoint retrieves a list of all transactions of any of the following types: `Deposit`, `Withdrawal` and `Transfer`.
+This endpoint retrieves a list of all transactions of any of the following types: `deposit`, `withdrawal` and `transfer`.
 The type of each transaction is specified in the `type` field of the object.

 #### HTTP Request